-- Crews are striping and shifts lanes into their permanent configuration.
+- Crews are striping and shifting lanes into their permanent configuration.

 Work in the I-15/I-215 interchange area:

-- Crews will continue work on bridge structures, including erecting bridge supports and paving the bridge decks.
+- Crews will continue work on bridges, including erecting bridge supports and paving the bridge decks.

 7200 South between 700 West to Bingham Junction: